RJHFMSTR/THORIN/docs/docs/tutorials/gam_pipeline.sub1.md

 When computing genetic assortative mating (GAM) using our haplotype-based method, we likely also want to compare those estimates to a set of established mate-pair.

-In this section, we will see how to infer mate-pairs in the UK Biobank cohort.
+In this section, we will see how to infer mate-pairs in the UK Biobank cohort, and how to use these pairs to estimate GAM.

 For the Estonian Biobank, we simply use the large (>10k) number of mate-pairs that can directly be inferred from genetically determined parent-offspring trios (see [here](https://rjhfmstr.github.io/THORIN/docs/tutorials/cluster_relatives.html) for the tutorial).